-8 While a minimum of fifteen percent (15%) financial loss is required to demonstrate unmet need, many businesses may be able to demonstrate losses in excess of fifteen percent (15%).
+9 While a minimum of fifteen percent (15%) financial loss is required to demonstrate unmet need, many businesses may be able to demonstrate losses in excess of fifteen percent (15%).
 For example, if a business closed as a result of the storm(s); financial loss will be 100%, as the business has closed.
 Loss for businesses that closed after the storm(s) where the business owner started a new business after the storm but before March 25, 2020 will be assessed based on loss experienced by the pre-storm business.

-• Business must have eligible unmet needs after accounting all Duplication of Benefits (DOB).
+- Businesses that are not currently open are not required to re-open in the same location in which they were operating before the hurricanes. - Business must have eligible unmet needs after accounting all Duplication of Benefits (DOB).